sci-42ver/SICP_SDF/sicp_notes.md

 ...
 >>>
 ```
+  - IMHO wiki always have many redundant comments for some easy exercises
+    like 2.1, etc.
 # reading order recommendation with other books
 - better read *pure* "Computer Architecture" (So not csapp) before SICP if having learnt other programming languages like C.
   Also read maths before SICP although not needed to be as deep as mcs.pdf.